tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 Looking around Harriet Lane, we realize that we no longer have a living room, dining room and all the trappings of a typical, suburban life.
 Instead, we have a yoga studio, climbing gym, and skatepark.
 Our belongings which once filled a 3-bedroom, 2-car garage house is now reduced to 49 sq ft of space.

+As our family and friends came over to visit us (appropriately masked during the pandemic), we took showed them a couple taped off areas.
+The first one ran pretty much the length of the east wing of Harriet Lane.
+During Palace's visit, we taped off 50' LOA and 13'4" beam.
+This provided everyone the scale of [s/v Rachel J Slocum](/about-rachel-j-slocum/), while we described the location of the saloon, galley, and owner's stateroom.

-When we took everyone through our home over the summer, we showed them the room where we had taped off 7x7 sq ft of space.
+The second area was the room where we had taped off 7x7 sq ft of space.
+Everything outside of the square must go to new homes.
+The only things we are keeping and taking with us to our sailboat is reflected inside this square.
 It blew their minds.
-Everything outside of the square must go.
-The only things we are keeping and taking with us to our sailboat is reflected inside this square.

 {% include sticky-note.html text="Reduce possessions" %}
+{% include sticky-note.html text="Consolidate our stuff" %}

 After 2 years of having written our goal on the [whiteboard](/posts/time-to-go-to-the-whiteboard/) on August 2018, we finally got a chance to get rid of all of our stuff.
 We have that light feeling that comes with an [empty backpack](/posts/sailing-around-the-world/) so we can begin to curate experiences and not possessions.

-So with our 7x7 sq ft of possessions, we are ready to pack it all in a POD and ship it to Florida in November at the end of hurricane season.
+So with our 7x7 sq ft of possessions, we are ready to pack it all in a moving pod and ship it to Florida at the end of hurricane season.

 Farewell Harriet...
 Hello Rachel!